geokai/flow_test_2/README.md

-## manual flow use
+## Git manual work-flow

-This repo is a test-bed for the use of a manual flow implementation and evaluation of its use methods.
+This repo is a test-bed for the use of a manual work-flow implementation and evaluation of its use methods.

-The work-flow is taken from [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.
+This work-flow is taken from [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen.